SchapiroLabor/mcmicrogui/README.md

 5. Run `python app.py` to launch the script.

-6. If you find any bugs, open an issue on github and write me a message on slack :)
+6. If you find any bugs, open an issue on github.